Mark-Ball/MTG_rails_app/README.md

 ## Task planning and tracking

-Agile workflow was implemented in the development of MTG-marketplace.
-This was done despite the fact that the entire project had a duration of two weeks, while a single sprint under Agile methodology would last two weeks.
-Therefore sprints in the development of MTG-marketplace were planned to last only a few days each.
-This was characterised by cycles of:
+The process of developing MTG-marketplace was characterised by cycles of:
 1. Planning
 2. Development of feature
 3. Testing and code review